Everyone Should Be Composting

 1.)
-No meat or oils (Don’t want to attract pests)
+No meat or oils (You do not want to attract pests!)

 If you have a home with a yard you can make a compost pile similar to the one I grew up with.
 A good base to start with dead leaves, sticks, and cut grass.

 For apartment dwellers, there are many ways to do it.
 You can simply store your food waste in a pail or bin and drop it off at a local compost or you can also create your own composting station using red wiggler worms.
 The works will eat the scraps and create the compost.
 More detail on worm composting can be found here.

 If you think about it, composting your organic material does not take much more effort than just throwing it away.
 All you need is a pail or a bin, similar to a garbage bin, to store it in.
 You also need a place to drop off your material.
 There are many local efforts, all you have to do is look for them.
 A great place to start is at a farmer’s market or a greenhouse.